 Make sure that you pay each creditor on time and at the same time every month.
 If your payments are erratic or irregular your creditors may find it difficult to agree your Plan and may continue to add interest or even restart their collection procedures against you.

 Starting to make your reduced payments straight away shows that you are committed to your Plan and that your creditors can trust what you say.

 Step 5.
 Review your financial situation regularly

 If you start a Debt Management Plan yourself you need to remember to provide each creditor with a periodic update about your financial situation.
-Normally they will want an update every six months and will be interested to hear if you can increase the payments you are making.
+Normally they will want an update at least every 12 months.

 Arrange a call with a DMP Expert

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.